Sterling area: Canada and Newfoundland

-Canada and Newfoundland did not join the sterling area because their dollar currencies had effectively been linked to the US dollar until they were forced off the gold standard in 1931 along with Britain.
+Canada and Newfoundland did not join the sterling area because their dollar currencies had effectively been linked to the US dollar (since 1858).
+In 1931, Britain and its Dominions abandoned the gold standard during the Great Depression.
 But while Australia, New Zealand, and South Africa all responded to the end of the gold standard by pegging their pounds to the pound sterling, Canada and Newfoundland instead pegged their dollars to the US dollar.
 So Canada and Newfoundland did not stand to gain by joining an exchange control bloc intended to protect the external value of sterling.
 The absence of Canada and Newfoundland from the sterling area was beneficial to Britain, as it curtailed capital flight to the North American mainland.
 Canada nevertheless introduced its own exchange controls at the outbreak of war; these were maintained until 1953.
 Canada's exchange controls were 'sterling area-friendly', in that their purpose was more to prevent capital flight to the US than to prevent flight to the sterling area.

 Hong Kong

-Hong Kong originally declined to join the sterling area, due to its position as a centre for open market activities, but it joined at the end of the Second World War.
+Hong Kong originally declined to join the sterling area, due to its traditional use of the Spanish dollar.
+After the end of the Second World War, the Hong Kong dollar was re-pegged to sterling at a fixed rate identical to the pre-war level.
+Nevertheless, its unique geo-economic position afforded Hong Kong the ability to defy exchange controls by operating a dual system with the sterling area and a free exchange market principally with the US dollar, which was technically illegal from 1949 to 1967.
+In the 1967 sterling crisis, Hong Kong only partially followed Britain in devaluing its currency.
+In 1972, Hong Kong finally ended the currency peg with sterling.